Anatoly Rubin: Awakening of national identity

 The ongoing anti-Semitism Rubin encountered from local Russians steadily fashioned his Jewishness.
 He came to understand that he was unwelcome in Russia, and if he was ever to have a home it could only be in the State of Israel.
 He now devoted all of his energy and resources toward that goal.

 In 1955, while in Riga for a boxing tournament, he first encountered Jews who observed Jewish customs, holidays and traditions.
 As Soviet rule in Latvia only dated from the Second World War, Jewish activists, especially in Beitar, were still open and active.
 Well-stocked Jewish libraries were also available.
 Determined to expand his Jewish knowledge upon his return, he discovered written material of Jewish interest in the central library.
 He studied and began to openly refer to material in his conversations concerning the ubiquitous Russian hatred of Jews.
 Young Minsk Jews were also interested in Gromyko's and Cherepakhin's speeches about the establishment of the new state of Israel, with which Russia then enjoyed warm relations.
 Rubin would push to awaken their interest in Jewish life and in the State of Israel.
 In 1956 he first encountered foreign tourists.
 He also described to them what it was like to be a Jew in the USSR, with its constant waves of anti-Semitism.
 He asked them to relay this to the United States and Israel.
 All of these conversations were recorded by the KGB.

 In 1957, a World Festival of Youth and Students was held in Moscow.
 Rubin, along with Jews from throughout Russia, approached the Israeli delegation.
 These Soviet Jews surrounded the Israelis and could not stop asking them questions.
-He himself photographed the delegation and the Israeli flag.
+He photographed the delegation and the Israeli flag.
 Rubin met the delegation head to obtain material for the Jewish youth in Minsk.
 Since the delegation was being monitored by the KGB, the exchange of material could not take place.
 He still managed to accumulate a significant quantity of literature, which he used extensively in Minsk.
 His enthusiasm for Jewish things led him to ignore the rules of caution.